sbormann/ioBroker.iqontrol/README.md

 		* Type: Chose what to add or remove to or from the list.
 Type could be:
 			* **All** - self-explaining
 			* **Enumeration** - filter by enumeration.
 You can define enumerations, like 'rooms', 'functions' or 'windows upper floor' in ioBroker admin adapter
-			* **Enumeration with Children** - enumerations contain often only the device without it's datapoint.
+			* **Enumeration with Children** - enumerations contain often only the device without it's datapoints.
 Therefore, you will mostly use Enumeration with Children, which automatically includes the data points as well
 			* **ID** - filter by the ID of data points, for example remove IDs that don't end with '.color' or '.saturation'
 			* **Object-Type** - filter by Object-Type, which can be device, channel, state or enumeration
 			* **Type** - filter by the `common.type` of the datapoint, for example string, number, boolean